k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14b_task_source_component_entities.md

 # Task — Source Component — Entities and Referential Data

-The Business Entities & referential data option enables to extract Business Entities from a source environment.
+The Business Entities & referential data option enables the extraction of Business Entities from a source environment.
 This is the default option.
 It also enables the user to add selected tables to the Business Entities.

 The following information needs to be set for the *Entities & referential data* option: